sf-wdi-17/notes/lectures/week-03/_1_monday/dusk/README.md

 // Next we declare a variable that instantiates
 // the express server.
 Common names for this
 // variable include `app` or `server`.
 We're
-// going to call it `app` because thats what
+// going to call it `app` because that's what
 // they do in the express documentation.

 var app = express();

-// Now that we have an app to build off of
+// Now that we have an app to build off of,
 // we should set up some routes.

 // The pattern for setting up routes in express is as follows